HJBerwick/HJBerwick.github.io/_posts/2024-05-09-chi-square-test.md

 These observed values suggest that the higher cost/quality of Mailer 2 does positively impact the signup rate for the Delivery Club.
 However, only once we have performed the Chi-Square Test for Independence will we be able to better understand how confidently we can say that this conclusion is robust, or whether it may have occurred by chance.

 After applying the test, we have a Chi-Square Statistic of **1.94** and a p-value of **0.16**.
 The critical value for our specified Acceptance Criteria of 0.05 can be calculated as **3.84**.

 **Note:** When applying the Chi-Square Test above, we use the parameter *correction = False* which means we are applying what is known as the *Yate's Correction*, which is applied when your Degrees of Freedom is equal to one.
-This correction helps to prevent overestimation of statistical signficance in this case.
+This correction helps to prevent overestimation of statistical significance in this case.

 <br>
 <br>